powerhousepro69/videoinfox/readme.md

 <br />

-#### This update added:  &nbsp; &nbsp; Play Clipboard handling of invalid urls and an empty clipboard.
+#### This update:  &nbsp; &nbsp; View Downloads  and  Last Download.

-Fix: Running Play Clipboard with an invalid url would play the Last Download.

-Add: Play Clipboard won't run if the clipboard is empty.
+Fix: Valid clipboard content was being cleared after the above options were run then quit.

+Clipboard Policy: There are only 2 circumstances when valid clipboard content will be cleared.

+1. User copies to clipboard.
+2. Clipboard has been played.